anastasia-in-code/cats-friends/public/README.md

-# CATS FRIENDS
+# CATS FROM CARTOONS

-The list of cats with search functionality.
+The list of cats from cartoons, where you can search by cat name.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).